ofajs/ofa-v4-docs/docs/en/api/others/app.md

 ## current

-The `current` attribute is used to obtain the currently displayed page instance.
+The `current` property is used to obtain the currently displayed page instance.
 This can help you access and manipulate the currently displayed page, such as updating its content or performing specific operations.

 ```javascript
 // Get the current page instance